padogrid/bundle-hazelcast-3n4-docker-dbsync_mysql/README.md

 ![DB Sync Screenshot](images/mysql-sync.png)

-## Configurting Bundle Environment
+## Configuring Bundle Environment

 ### MySQL

-The 'db' cluster has been preconfigured to connect to MySQL on localhost with the user name `root` and the password `password`.
+The `db` cluster has been preconfigured to connect to MySQL on localhost with the user name `root` and the password `password`.
 If you need to change user name and password, edit `etc/hibernate.cfg-mysql.xml`.

 ```console
 switch_cluster db